Missouri Black Maternal Health Week 2026

-Missouri Collaborates with Black Mamas Matter Alliance and Lincoln University for Black Maternal Health Week 2025
+Missouri Community Doula Council Collaborates with Missouri Foundation for Health for Black Maternal Health Week 2026

 Held annually on April 11-17th, BMHW is a week-long campaign led by the Black Mamas Matter Alliance to build awareness, activism, and community-building to amplify the voices, perspectives and lived experiences of Black Mamas and birthing people.